Watterson estimators for Next Generation Sequencing: from trios to autopolyploids

 \section{Acknowledgments}

-We thank A. Fonseca Amaral, M. P\'erez-Enciso, W. Burgos and B. Nevado for useful discussions and M. Mamino for providing an explicit proof of the main combinatorial identity.
+We thank A. Fonseca Amaral, M. P\'erez-Enciso, W. Burgos, B. Nevado and G. Achaz for useful discussions, M. Mamino for providing an explicit proof of the main combinatorial identity and two anonymous referees for their constructive comments.
 LF acknowledges support from ANR-12-JSV7-0007 (ANR, France).
-The project was funded by Grants CGL2009-09346 (MICINN, Spain) to SERO and by a Consolider Grant from Spanish Ministry of Research, CSD2007-00036 ``Centre for Research in Agrigenomics''.
+The project was funded by Grants CGL2009-09346 (MICINN, Spain) and AGL2013-41834-R (MEC, Spain) to SERO and by a Consolider Grant from Spanish Ministry of Research, CSD2007-00036 ``Centre for Research in Agrigenomics''.